aldrinbaroi/docker-mediawiki-custom/README.md

-# docker-mediawiki-custom
+# Customized Mediawiki Docker Image
-A customized Docker image for MediaWiki with specific extensions
+A customized Docker image for MediaWiki with the following extensions:
+- TreeAndMenu
+- TabberNeue
+- Tabs